By Roy Burner - Minister of the Gospel

 A Bible dictionary indicated that the natural response to adversity is to attempt to flee from it.
 Often adversity makes one bitter instead of better in their association with such.
 It is not merely one's presence in such trials but one's victory over them that brings spiritual growth and maturity.

 Scripture reveals: Now the God of patience and comfort grant you to be like-minded one toward another (Romans 15:5).
-The striking out of a venomous nature does nothing to promote Christianity while patience can help the cause of Christ who died for all of humanity.
+The striking out in a venomous nature does nothing to promote Christianity while patience can help the cause of Christ who died for all of humanity.

 Patience during adversity is good-natured tolerance; a rare quality in the day of venomous hate filled speech with an attempt to demote the character of another.
 Patience is the power of suffering with fortitude; as one is strengthened by the Lord.
 A French proverb reveals that patience is bitter but its fruit is sweet.

 Sometimes it is difficult to have patience during adversity; of holding one's tongue, with one's instinct being to leash out but again the admonishment in Scripture: For one to be swift to hear, slow to speak, slow to wrath: for the wrath of man does not produce the righteousness of God (James 1:19-20).